 If you’ve ever experienced a DUI arrest in Florida, you know how stressful and traumatic it can be.
 Thoughts of losing your driving privileges, paying hefty fines out-of-pocket, serving a jail sentence, and carrying a ruined reputation may cross your mind.
 This level of trauma can only escalate when you find yourself in an uncommon scenario.
 If you’ve been arrested for DUI in a rental car, for example, you may be unsure how to approach the situation.

 Fortunately, an arrest in a rental vehicle isn’t that different from any other DUI arrest.
-An expert DUI lawyer can help you understand the potential penalties associated with your arrest and the most strategic defense strategies to implement based on the circumstances of your case.
-In a best-case scenario, your attorney may be able to help you reduce or completely eliminate the charges against you.
+An experienced DUI lawyer can help you understand the potential penalties associated with your arrest and the most strategic defense strategies to implement based on the circumstances of your case.
+An attorney may be able to help you reduce or completely eliminate the charges against you.